Man jailed after fatally stabbing friend over missing tobacco

 Davies had fled to his home, without checking on his neighbour's condition, and then fled his home to avoid police, the Judge said.

-Davies denied a charge of murder and, at the trial before Justice Christine Grice, claimed the single wound was inflicted in self-defence.
-On March 20 he was found not guilty, but guilty of manslaughter.
+Davies denied a charge of murder and claimed the single wound was inflicted in self-defence.
+On March 20 he was found not guilty of murder, but guilty of manslaughter.

-Defence counsel Eric Forster contended there had been remorse, as in an interview with a probation officer, where Davies, while not focusing on the deceased, said the offence that "had messed me up and it breaks my heart".
+Defence counsel Eric Forster contended there had been remorse, because in an interview with a probation officer, Davies, while not focusing on the deceased, said the offence "had messed me up and it breaks my heart".

 "I doubt it, but if you can only imagine how devastating our wairua has been emotionally, not to mention mentally.
 The trauma we have been put through is disturbing to say the least.
 But at least you get to walk this earth and breathe in all the air to keep you alive."